gaellafond/bes/modules/dmrpp_module/data/README.md

     <dd><em>verbose mode</em></dd>
     <dt><tt>-f</tt></dt>
     <dd><em>Use the <tt>find</tt> command along with the regular expression to traverse the object names
     retrieved from S3 and locate all of the matching files.
-These file names saved in the file
+These file names are saved in the file
      <tt>./s3_BUCKETNAME_data_files.txt</tt> to be reused or hand edited if needed.</em></dd>
         <dt><tt>-v</tt></dt>
     <dd><em>verbose mode</em></dd>